Claims Kit

 State Compliance Information

-The Employer's Report of Industrial Injury (WC-1) must be filed within seven (7) working days of the employee's notification to the employer of any injury causing absence from work of one day or more, or which requires medical treatment beyond first aid.
+The Employer's Report of Industrial Injury (WC-1) must be filed within 7 working days of the employee's notification to the employer of any injury causing absence from work of 1 day or more--or which requires medical treatment beyond first aid.

-Submit original and first copy of the WC-1 to DCD if the accident occurred on Oahu.
-If the accident occurred on a neighbor island, the original and first copy shall be sent to the appropriate district office of the Department of Labor and Industrial Relations.
-Effective 7/1/2016, Employers or insurance carriers may file by electronic means as approved by the director.
+Submit original and first copy of the WC-1 to the Disability Compensation Division if the accident occurred on Oahu.
+If occurring on a neighboring island the original and first copy should be sent to the appropriate district office of the Department of Labor and Industrial Relations.
+Effective 7/1/2016 employers or insurance carriers may file by electronic means as approved by the Director.

 The form must be signed in ink.
-The signature of the person signing the form constitutes a certification that the person has read form and that, to the best of the individual's knowledge, information, and belief, all information contained in the form is true.
-12-10-61
+The signature of the person signing the form constitutes a certification that the person has read the form and that--to the best of the individual's knowledge, information, and belief--all information contained in the form is true.

 A copy of this report must be furnished to the injured employee.

-When an injury results in immediate death, the employer must within 48 hours notify personally or by telephone a representative of the department in the county where the injury occurred.
+When an injury results in immediate death, the employer must within 48 hours notify a representative of the department in the county where the injury occurred either personally or by phone.

 The employee may obtain medical treatment from a physician of their choice.
-However, they may be under the care of only one attending physician.
+However, they may be under the care of only one attending physician at a time.
 The attending physician may refer the employee to other specialist(s) with the approval of the employer's insurance carrier.

 Posters & Brochures